splineclaw/e621dl/README.md

 Add any tags or meta-tags for posts you would like to download to this file.
 Each line in this file will be treated as a separate group, and a new folder inside the downloads directory will be created for each group.

-_If your group contains more than 5 tags, please check the e621 wiki and make sure to convert tag aliases.
+_If your group contains more than 5 tags, please check the [e621 tag list](https://e621.net/tag_alias/) and make sure to convert tag aliases.
 Due to the nature of e621's search function, only 5 tags can be converted automatically.
 All additional tags are manually checked by e621dl.
-In the future, a local alias converter may be added so that you do not need to convert them manually.
+In the future, an alias converter may be added so that you do not need to convert them manually.
 Another side effect of this workaround is that you may only use up to 5 meta-tags per group, and they must be the first 5 items on the line._

 ## [Optional] Add tags to the blacklist file.

 Add any tags for posts you would like to avoid downloading to this file.
 Meta-tags will currently break the script, as they are not filtered out, so do not use them in this file.

 _This script, currently, can only blacklist official tags.
-In the future, a local alias converter may be added so that you do not need to convert them manually.
-Until then, be sure to check your tags against the e621 wiki to avoid seeing any content you do not want to._
+In the future, an alias converter may be added so that you do not need to convert them manually.
+Until then, be sure to check your tags against the [e621 tag list](https://e621.net/tag_alias/) to avoid seeing any content you do not want to._

 Give each tag its own new line.